10 Exciting museums in Toronto to explore on your next visit

 132 Front Street East, Toronto | website

 Unlike the displays at any other museum in Toronto, nothing is what it seems at the Museum of Illusions.
-Combining entertainment and education, the museum offers over 80 illusions, holograms, installations and exhibits.
-Here you can explore various sensory and proprioceptive experiences, from defying laws of gravity to problem-solving games and visual illusions.
+The museum combines entertainment and education, offering over 80 illusions, holograms, installations, and exhibits.
+Here, you can explore various sensory and proprioceptive experiences, from defying the laws of gravity to problem-solving games and visual illusions.

-Similar to the Ontario Science Centre, the Museum of Illusions uses fun to teach and engage.
+Like the Ontario Science Centre, the Museum of Illusions uses fun to teach and engage.
 Kids and adults can enjoy the infinity rooms, the Vortex tunnel, rotated rooms, illusions, brainteasers, puzzles, impossible knots and many more.
-If you’re into brain games and tricks-of-the-eye displays, then this is the place for you.
+If you’re into brain games and tricks-of-the-eye displays, this is the place for you.

 Textile Museum of Canada